 The market price of the Capital Securities is expected to be affected by fluctuations in the Equity Capital Ratio since the amount of Equity Capital may vary, as may the amount and basis of calculation of the Rabobank Group's Risk Weighted Assets (the basis of calculation of the Risk Weighted Assets may vary due to changes in the Solvency Rules).
 Any indication that the Equity Capital Ratio is trending towards a Loss Absorption Event may have an adverse effect on the market price of the Capital Securities.
 The level of the Equity Capital Ratio may significantly affect the trading price of the Capital Securities.

 Profit Risk

-The extent to which the Issuer makes a profit from its operations (if any) will affect whether the payment of interest is prohibited or discretionary as more particularly set out in Condition 5.
+The extent to which the Issuer makes a profit from its operations (if any) will affect whether it will exercise its discretion not to pay Interest pursuant to Condition 5.